eignnx/rellog/README.md

 ## Goals

 * Focus on relations between values rather than names of relations.
-* Be easy to type.
-Avoid unusual symbols (like backtick, ampersand, caret, fore/backslash, tilde).
+* Be easy to type, avoid symbols requiring holding the `shift` key.
 * Have clean, simple syntax for grammars (DCGs).
 * Have efficient string types that still feel like lists.
 * Prioritize automatic choicepoint elimination rather than efficiency.
 This makes irrelevant many common uses of "cut."